Jeffreybekker/LittleLemon/README.md

 # Little Lemon Capstone

 <p>This is the last project of the Meta Backend Developer Professional certificate.</p>
-<p>In this project it is possible to:</p>

-* Get all menu items
-* Create items to the menu
-* Get, update and delete a single menu item
-* Get all bookings and create bookings
-* Get, update and delete a single booking

 ## Table of Contents
 * [Little Lemon Capstone](#little-lemon-capstone)